 If you've successfully gotten rid of a wasp infestation or are hoping to prevent one from happening, these methods for keeping your home wasp-free can help.

 - Keep your sink clean at all times.

 - Keep the exterior of your home, such as your yard, clean and free of fruit or trash lying around.

-If you've tried all of the above and the wasp infestation persists, call your local exterminator for help.
+If you've tried all of the above for dealing with wasps and the wasp infestation persists, call your local exterminator for help.